cyclus/cyclus.github.com/source/cep/cep20.rst

 *PostExchange*.
 Wordsmithing and/or other suggestions are welcome.

-The agent entry/exit question is a bit more involved because of the parent-child (or manager-managed) relationship agents have in *Cyclus*.
+The agent entry/exit question is a bit more involved because of the parent-child (or manager-managed) relationship agents have in |cyclus|.
 Specifically, the entry and exit of agents should be managed by the agent's manager.
 The following provides one possible specification.